filipsPL/cat-localizer/README.md

-Cat detector with BLE beacon, ESP32s, and Machine Learning
+Localize your cat  at home with BLE beacon, ESP32s, and Machine Learning
 =========================

 **tl;dr / abstract**.
 System which can be used for localization the position of a cat in a building using bluetooth low energy (BLE) beacons attached to the object, a set of cheap ESP32 detectors, and Machine Learning models.